EvHaus/pragmatic-drag-and-drop-tree/README.md

 [![downloads][downloads-badge]][npmtrends]

 > [!WARNING]
-> This library is in early development and may not be production ready.
+> This library is in early development.
 Please give it a try and provide your feedback in the issues.

 ![pragmatic-drag-and-drop-tree](./examples.gif)